acastroaraujo/SelfStudy/README.md

 Here you'll find materials I've used for self-studying over the years.
-Eventually, I'll get through all of them.
-I don't know how I'll organize these though, and I'll probably add an asortment of technical notebooks on various specific topics along the way.
+Eventually, after many years, I'll get through all of them.

 I claim no authorship for any of the documents collected in this repository!
+Expect to see a lot of copy-paste of relevant snippets.

 ## Probability and Statistics